danweiner/learning-p5-js/README.md

 learning graphical coordinates might be difficult.
 0,0 in top left

+Processing (2001) - started by Casey Reas and Ben Fry - created a tool to help them with their own work at MIT (derived from Design by numbers at MIT Media Lab)

+“Creative Coding” - creative apps through coding - creative expression through computational tools

+Learning to program is powerful - dont have to be stuck using software that others have created - can make your own

+Also can publish and distribute your creations on the web Processing used Java - something called applets - would run in the web browser - made sense then

+Doesn’t make sense now - error message city
+Language of the web is JavaScript

+New project - if Processing were being created today - what language would you pick?

+Lauren McCarthy - JavaScript

+Processing.js - not to be confused - John Resig - Java translated to JavaScript

+Resig created jQuery and Khan Academy coding curriculum So - p5.js is a simple, beginner friendly environment to learn JavaScript, to make applications (creative expressions) happen in the browser

+To make thing happen in the browser, you also need HTML, CSS, but we’ll leave that for later

+Processing was “built on top of Java”

+P5.js is a “library” of functions

+If you want to learn javascript there are a million resources - stack overflow, jquery, articles, books

+P5.js is a sandbox, walled garden

+You get a set of functions to use to learn some of the beginner steps of programming

 ## Incremental Development

 This is also known as the "one step at a time" approach.